 Commonwealth War Graves Foundation – Helping communities collect, spread and honour the stories of the men and women who gave their all

 Commonwealth servicemen, primarily British but also 829 South African infantrymen plus a small number from US, NZ, Aus, CAN fighting for British Units who were killed on the Somme battlefields between 1916-1918 who have no known grave – either they were blown to pieces or were buried where they fell or are in mass unmarked graves.

 Because their bodies were never recovered, their names are engraved on the Thiepval Memorial in northern France – the largest Commonwealth war memorial in the world.

 The number of men commemorated by the Commonwealth War Graves Commission on the Thiepval Memorial has changed since it was unveiled in 1932, and is still changing: when remains are found and identified, or when research identifies men who should be named on Thiepval or moved from Thiepval to a different memorial.
 An artwork like Rob’s requires a set and unchanging number; his list was compiled in March 2017 and has 72,396 names.

-Why is Rob Heard doing this single-handedly, why can’t other people help him?
+Why did Rob Heard do this single-handedly, why couldn’t other people help him?

 “It is important that each figure, each man has his moment in time, and that one person does this, it happens to be me, but it must be one person”